 Secondly, to assess the robustness of our results to different ways of identifying recessions and also to overcome the problem arising from the limited number of observations for such regime in the official chronology we estimate an Endogenous Threshold VAR (Fazzari et al., 2012).
 This approach allows to endogenously identify recessions and expansions, based on an indicator of cyclical conditions.
 As in the previous analysis, the sample is split and two sets of parameters are estimated.
-We apply this method to two alternative indicators of cyclical conditions: private GDP growth in the previous year and the output gap.
+We apply this method to 2 alternative indicators of cyclical conditions: the past private GDP growth and the output gap measured by the difference between the private GDP and its H.P. filter.
+These two indicators, commonly used in central banks, are chosen as they proxy the slack of resources in the economy.

-Finally, we apply the Smooth Transition VAR model proposed by Auerbach and Gorodnichenko (2012) to the same two indicators.
-The model allows a gradual transition between recessions and expansion: in each quarter, the parameters of the model are a linear combination of two sets of values (corresponding to each regime), weighted by the degree of being in each regime.
+Finally, we estimate the Smooth Transition VAR model proposed by Auerbach and Gorodnichenko (2012), which allows a gradual transition between recessions and expansion: in each quarter, the parameters of the model are a linear combination of two sets of values (corresponding to each regime), weighted by the degree of being in each regime.